Miller Place History -

 Starting with the Bicentennial, several members of the community worked to

 get an Historic District Ordinance passed in the Town of Brookhaven.
-When this
+When

-task was completed, they sought and received Historic District designation in
+task was completed, they sought and received Historic District designation

 1979, the first one in the Town of Brookhaven.
-The Historic District goes from
+The Historic District goes

-the William Miller House on the west end of No. Country Rd east to just beyond the
+the William Miller House on the west end of No. Country Rd east to just beyond

 Vassilaris house, and along Lower Rocky Point Rd till it reaches Gully Landing